 Use of Debt Service Funds Separate and distinct debt service funds will be used to account for the annual debt service related to each individual debt issuance.
 The City will establish a debt service reserve when economically feasible or when required by bond covenants.
 Call Provisions In general, the City's securities will include a call feature, which is no later than 10 years from the date of delivery of the bonds.
 The City will avoid the issuance of non-callable bonds absent an evaluation with respect to the value versus the cost of the call option.
 Fixed vs. Variable Debt The City will, whenever possible, maintain a mix of fixed and variable rate instruments to facilitate asset/liability management.
 The City will use a target ratio between 20% and 30% variable rate debt, with a maximum of 30%.
 Derivative Structures Interest rate swaps, caps, collars, and other financial products can be effective tools to hedge future interest rate risk, reduce financing costs, or take advantage of unique market conditions.
 The City may use such instruments or similar or successor types when such utilization will result in a comparative borrowing or financial advantage and potential risks can be quantified and are acceptable.
-Use of hedging instruments would be appropriate to achieve any of the following results: To achieve savings as compared to a traditional debt structure available in the bond market To achieve diversification within a particular debt offering To reduce net interest expense within prudent risk guidelines To hedge risk in the context of a particular financing or within the overall asset/liability management structure of the City To incur variable rate exposure To incur variable rate exposure To achieve more flexibility in meeting overall financial objectives than can be produced in conventional markets The following stipulations will be observed when utilizing derivative instruments: Swap counterparties must have at least a AA rating from a nationally recognized rating agencyThe swap term will be no longer than necessary to achieve the hedging purpose for which it was designed Positive cash flows resulting from a swap will be set aside to provide a source of funding for potential termination payments • The Finance Director shall be responsible for negotiating, monitoring and annually reporting the impact of changing market conditions on variable rate instruments The value of derivative instruments will be marked-to-market on at least a quarterly basis Derivative products will not be employed on a purely speculative basis (principal and interest)10% of the City conomic or policy reason to the contrary, the City of Gainesville's total outstanding debt service will not exceed the lesser of the following: 's taxable property value, or apita total outstanding debt service, or
+Use of hedging instruments would be appropriate to achieve any of the following results:

+- To achieve savings as compared to a traditional debt structure available in the bond market - To achieve diversification within a particular debt offering - To reduce net interest expense within prudent risk guidelines - To hedge risk in the context of a particular financing or within the overall asset/liability management structure of the City - To incur variable rate exposure - To achieve more flexibility in meeting overall financial objectives than can be produced in conventional markets

+The following stipulations will be observed when utilizing derivative instruments:

+- Swap counterparties must have at least a AA rating from a nationally recognized rating agency - The swap term will be no longer than necessary to achieve the hedging purpose for which it was designed - Positive cash flows resulting from a swap will be set aside to provide a source of funding for potential termination payments - The Finance Director shall be responsible for negotiating, monitoring and annually reporting the impact of changing market conditions on variable rate instruments - The value of derivative instruments will be marked-to-market on at least a quarterly basis - Derivative products will not be employed on a purely speculative basis